WELSH, a Language

 Considering the validity of Welsh as a language it would be unwise to do so without considering the ‘opinions’ emanating from Swansea University:

-As a general rule the words for things come from Germanic sources (that includes the Vikings) and thinking and feeling words from the French.
-So, household items, body parts and husbandry came from the Germanic/Scandinavian.
+As a general rule, the words for things come from Germanic sources (that includes the Vikings) and thinking and feeling words from the French.
+So, household items, body parts, and husbandry came from the Germanic/Scandinavian.
 Sea-faring terms would have come from the Vikings.
 The French brought words for the military, culture and the arts, religion and education.
 Latin would have been used in academia and religious writings but more everyday words like church (eglwys) would have come from the French.
-This is also pretty much the same rule for Welsh language.
-It also makes sense that the same words would have come from the same sources at around the same times.
+This is also pretty much the same rule for the Welsh language.
+It also makes sense that the same words would have come from the same sources at around the same time.

 As I’ve said I have somewhat of a different list already but mine is larger and more comprehensive so it will take a bit more time to get it together.
 People who wish to learn or brush up their Welsh invest a lot of their time and money and trust in the teaching they are getting.
 From what I have seen, generally, I think they are being very badly let down.
 If one Welsh institution is turning out something as poor as this then it wouldn’t surprise me if it’s not the only one.